ellcontreras/exons/README.md

 # exons
-Plattform to find communities to colaborate
+This is the Plattform to find communities to colaborate. t